Highway M07 (Ukraine)

 Highway M07 is a Ukrainian international highway (M-highway) connecting Kyiv to Yahodyn on the border with Poland, where it continues into Poland as National Road 12 (DK12).

 In Soviet times, the M07 was identified as A255.
 Today, the highway stretches through four oblasts and ends at the border checkpoint Yahodyn in Liuboml Raion (Volyn Oblast).
 The entire route is part of European route E373.

+The highway was planned in 1966 and constructed between 1967 and 1983.
+In common speech the road is known as Varshavka (Варшавка), as its general course leads from Kyiv in the direction of Warsaw.